3dcitydb/3dcitydb-web-map/README.md

 * If the browser informs you about the webpage not having a valid certificate, click "Advanced" -> "Continue" to proceed.
 * Test the client on devices equipped with GPS.
-* The GPS button is located in the top right hand corner.
-Select it to enable the first-person view.
-* The GPS button can be turned on (green) and off (gray).
 * If the Geolocation API asks for permission to retrieve your current location, select "Allow".